SiblanHoro/Stakeholder-Insight-and-Performance-Dashboard---Tableau-Project/README.md

-# Stakeholder Insights and Performance Dashboard - Tableau Project
+# Stakeholder Insights and Performance Dashboard

 ## Overview
 This project presents a **Stakeholder Insights and Performance Dashboard** built using Tableau for AXIS Bank.
 The dashboard is designed to provide a 360-degree view of key performance metrics, stakeholder distribution, and financial insights.
 It helps stakeholders make data-driven decisions and track performance over time.